Jarthianur/VirtualFlightRadar-Backend/README.md

 There are base position parameters, connection parameters and climate fallback values, along with filters.
 To disable any input feed, just leave corresponding hostnames empty, or set them to *'nA'* .
 Same with the filters, to disable leave it empty, or set to *-1* .
-Additional information, like units, can be found in the *properties.conf* files comments.
+Additional information, like units, can be found in the *properties.conf* file's comments.
 Comments begin with a *#* , feel free to add comments containing whatever liked, e.g. available ports and hosts.

 ## Software requirements